tsai-SA/MetWAS_NESDA/README.md

 The metabolic scores were trained using standardised metabolic levels using z-score standardisation.
 Therefore we would like the metabolic scores to be calculated also using standardised metabolic levels.

 The R script preprocessing_metabolites.R will read :
-1) the dataframe (as .rds format) containing your cohort's metabolite levels, it should have rows as participant ID and columns as metabolite names.
+1) The dataframe (as .rds format) containing your cohort's metabolite levels, it should have rows as participant ID and columns as metabolite names.
-2) the Met_list.rds file which contains a list of probe metabolites provided by us Then the R script will filter your cohort's metabolites to the probe metabolites from our training model and scale them
+2) The Met_list.rds file which contains a list of probe metabolites provided by us Then the R script will filter your cohort's metabolites to the probe metabolites from our training model and scale them

 Arguments: